sclaussen/ax12a/README.md

 The scripts section below provides some useful scripts to get started with the AX-12A actuators.
-They can also be used as simple getting started samples for how to use the AX12A Python class.
-That said, it's rather trivial to use, containing getters/setters for all the properties in the control table of the AX-12A actuator.
+They can also be used as simple getting started samples for how to use the AX12A Python class included in this repository.
+That said, the class is rather trivial to use, containing getters/setters for all the properties in the control table of the AX-12A actuator.
 Here's a quick usage sample:

 ```
-ttyName = "/dev/tty.usbserial-FT3WFGSI"
-deviceId = 1
-ax12a = AX12A(ttyName, deviceId);
+ax12a = AX12A("/dev/tty.usbserial-FT3WFGSI", 1);  # where 1 is the AX-12A's ID
 ax12a.getId();
 ax12a.setId(2);
 ax12a.setGoalPosition(300);